Ryuga8150/digital-hippo/README.md

   git clone https://github.com/Ryuga8150/digital-hippo.git
 ```

-and copy the .env.example variables into a separate .env file, fill them out & and that's all you need to get started!
+and copy the sampleEnv.md variables into a separate .env file, fill them out & and that's all you need to get started!

 ## License 📄